BehnooshNasri/project_three/README.md

     fetchDataForYear(firstYear);
 })
 ```
 The next step a function is created to fetch the data from the API for each year to prapare to generate the charts.
-The last function is to generate the charts using plotly.
+The last function is to generate the charts using Plotly.
 For the full data visualization, a bar chart of all the jurisdictions, a bar chart of all the case types and a pie chart of the jurisdictions per year period are created.

 #### Full data by Jurisdiction

 The creation of the dropdown and the functions to fetch the data for each jurisdiction is the same as the one by year.
 The only difference between the two is the variable "year" is replaced by the variable "place".

-For the jurisdiction visualization a bar chart is created to show each jurisdictions cases (by case type) through teh available years.
+For the jurisdiction visualization a bar chart is created to show each jurisdictions cases (by case type) through the available years.

 ## Analysis

 #### Analysis of the Data by Year

-Analyzing the the data aby year, it shows that not all jurisdictions have available data.
+Analyzing the the data by year, shows that not all jurisdictions have available data.
 The data shows that other than jurisdiction of Canada (unclear if federal data or aggergate of provinces), the top three provinces are Ontario then followed by alberta and British Columbia respectively.
-Visulaizations of the data for the year period 2021/2022 are shown below:
+Visulaizations of the data for the year period 2021/2022 as a sample are shown below:

 Data by jurisdictions for 2021/2022 (bar chart):